Shared Modular Recurrence in Contextual MDPs for Universal Morphology Control: Experiments

 \subsection{Experimental setup}

 The training set of 100 robots, as constructed by \citet{metamorph}, is used to train agents for multi-robot control.
-We first evaluate the agent's generalization performance on unseen variations of these training robots, where parameters that influence the dynamics and kinematics are altered (such as the damping of limbs or the angles joints can make).
+We then first evaluate the agent's generalization performance on unseen variations of these training robots, where parameters that influence the dynamics and kinematics are altered (such as the damping of limbs or the angles joints can make).
 Subsequently, the performance on robots with unseen topologies is evaluated.
 The provided test set of robots with unseen topologies is randomly split into a validation (32 robots) and test (70 robots) set to experiment with different hyperparameters and evaluate generalization performance.

-We only validated two values for a regularization hyperparameter to select the models on which we report results. \citet{modumorph} namely found that this parameter can have a big impact on performance.
+We only tuned one regularization hyperparameter that \citet{modumorph} found to have a big impact on performance.
 See Appendix~\ref{appendix:hyperparams} for further details.
+All other hyperparameter values were taken from \citet{modumorph} and are listed in Table \ref{tab:hyperparameters}.
+Parameters of the introduced shared modular recurrence were assigned default values (and, thus, not optimized), with a hidden and cell state size of 128 for the LSTM that was used as RNN.
+Ablations in which the LSTM is replaced by a GRU, and with the shared modular recurrence in the hypernetwork can be found in Appendix \ref{appendix:ablations}.

 Agents are trained and evaluated in four different environments.
 In each of those, the agent has to maximize the robot's locomotion distance.
 In \textbf{Flat Terrain}, the agent needs to traverse a flat surface, while in \textbf{Incline} the robots are to be controlled on a surface that is inclined by 10 degrees. \textbf{Variable Terrain} contains a sequence of hills, steps and rubble, interleaved with flat terrain.
 Those sequences are randomly generated at the start of each episode.
 Finally, \textbf{Obstacles} is a flat terrain with randomly generated obstacles.
 In the latter two environments, the agent receives a 2D heightmap of its close surrounding, in addition to proprioceptive and contextual observations, to be able to react to changes in terrain.
 For more details on the environments, we refer to \citet{unimal}.